- How are you strategically allocating your budget/resources to deal with the growing scourge of hacks and data breaches?

-The easiest way to start this process is to focus on the human component and make security personal via awareness, the conversation up the line needs to provide the different stakeholders with two things – what’s in it for you and what we need from you.
+The easiest way to start this process is to focus on the human component and make security personal to each stakeholder via a security awareness program.
+The program needs to provide all stakeholders with two things – what’s in it for me and what is required from me.

 - How are you aligning security operations with IT? - Is automation and orchestration high on the agenda?